 It’s been a number of years since I first watched Geronimo, An American Legend.
 But it just arrived in my latest shipment from Amazon, along with some chili paste.
-So, a good meal and a good movie go together like kids and crayons, …and a clean white wall.
+So, a good meal and a good movie go together like kids with crayons and a clean white wall.

 Like most films about real historical events, this one does take some liberties with its subject matter.
 The central focus of this movie would seem to be efforts by key military personnel to secure Geronimo’s surrender.
 We see as much diplomacy in this film as we do fighting, albeit under duress and always with the possibility of violence mere moments away.
 If I understand the history correctly, the sequence of events in the movie is a bit off, the significance of a key leader Naiche is minimized, and General Crook’s reaction to Geronimo’s escape is played up a bit much.
 I may be missing something, but I can live with most of these deviations from the facts.
 But right now one of those little simplifications is crawling up my pant leg and biting my ass just like the proverbial rainbow in that first season of Southpark.
 I mean this one little twist is really bugging me.
 The problem is this.